jduthon/SwiftGuideline/README.md

 }
 ```

-* There should be exactly one blank line between methods to aid in visual clarity and organization.
+* There should be exactly one blank line between methods to aid with visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

 ## Classes and Structs